ext09/holdem_poker_evs-107/README.txt

 Paul Fertser - general assistance
 Andy McFly - whole bunch of shite
 Rivernight - Goddess of graphics =))
+Irresistible- I'll provide you with the unforgettable wandering in LAN

 	Essential Git! :)